{max-height: 200px;}

 How to Downshift as a Founder

-1. Accept that you can’t sprint forever.
-The first step to effectively down shifting is accepting that this is a healthy and important practice.
-That running full speed until you crash may feel good in the short-term but is a liability in the long-term.
+1. You can’t sprint forever.
+The first step to being able to downshift is accepting that you should — for your health and that of your startup.
+Sprinting nonstop may feel good at the moment but is a liability in the long term.

 Results: